Stories We Tell After Midnight Volume 3 is closed for submissions.

 - If you have any questions, a good place to get a feel for who we are is the Crone Girls Press Facebook Group.
 Come on in.
 We won’t bite.
 Most of us won’t, anyway.

-- Cover letters should include: a logline, story title, and word count.
-For Midnight Bites, include the theme or potential theme.
+- Cover letters should include: a logline, story title, and word count and theme or potential theme.
 We publish debut and established authors, so I prefer not to see any listings of previous publications; however, if you have any bona fides in the genre, such as membership in HWA, or any specific background that is relevant to the story you’re submitting, feel free to include those as well.

 - If you don’t know what a logline is, don’t tell me that in your query letter.
 Instead, read this article and write one, then put it in your query letter.